zainabmelh/guide-articles/articles/Certificates/introducing-else-if-statements/index.md

 ---
-title: "Introducing Else If Statements"
+title: Introducing Else If Statements
-parent: "certificates-guide"
 ---
 If you have multiple conditions that need to be addressed, you can chain `if` statements together with `else if` statements.

     if (num > 15) {